Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 Main ideas:

-The incomprehensible Te is that what fills the form of things, but it comes from the Tao.
-Tao is what drives things, its path is mysterious and incomprehensible. ...
-He who follows the Tao in his deeds, ... purifying his spirit, enters into an alliance with the power of Te
+The incomprehensible De is that which fills the form of things, but it comes from Tao.
+Tao is what moves things, its path is mysterious and incomprehensible. ...He who follows Tao in his deeds, ...purifies his spirit, enters into an alliance with the power of De

 Lao Tzu on Truth

-"He who knows does not speak; he who speaks does not know."
+“He who knows does not speak, he who speaks does not know.”

 Religious Taoism

-Religious Taoism at the beginning of the Middle Ages is divided into a philosophical and religious direction, which is associated with the collapse of the Qino and Han empires, wars and civil strife.
-Ancient deities penetrate into Taoism, and their hierarchy is formed; the practice of prayers and meditation leading to immortality (xian) is being revived. big development received and alchemy (the creation of the "golden pill of immortality"), improved the practice of yoga and meditation.
-This new Taoism was called religious Taoism (dao chiao) to distinguish it from the teachings of Laozi and Zhuangzi, who strive only for longevity.
-The Chinese value longevity as a sign that a person follows the "Tao - the path of heaven and earth", obeys the natural order of things, taking all joys and hardships for granted.
-Ancient thinkers such as Lezi and the author of the eclectic work Huainanzi, as well as the Way of True Unity school and later schools, Higher Purity and the Way of Perfect Truth, also played a significant role in the formation of Taoism.
-In modern China, purely religious Taoism is fading away, and of the once major schools, only two have survived: "The Way of Perfect Truth" and "The Way of True One."
-In religious Taoism (Dao chiao) special meaning given to the search for immortality.
-They went to immortality through meditation, ritual practice, alchemy and philosophy.
-The direction of Taoism (Dao Jiao) was formed from the activities of numerous sects, groups and schools.
-So in the 12th century, the canon of Taoist texts "Tao Zang" was basically formed.
-In some schools, the focus is on achieving harmony in the cosmic flows of yin and yang through ritual action; others focus more on meditation practice, breathing exercises, and experiments in mind control over the body.
-Among the Chinese, who remain faithful to traditions, religious Taoism still plays an organizing role in many folk festivals, and clergymen still practice healing and exorcism: they perform the rite of expelling evil spirits, they seek to establish control over a dangerous excess of Yang power in order to maintain harmony in this way. at the cosmic, social and individual levels.
-However, the control of energy flows and the attainment of immortality are available only to a few adepts and teachers.
-Immortality is practiced literally - the acquisition of an incorruptible body, consisting of a certain substance, or symbolically - as an achievement of inner freedom and emancipation of the spirit.
+Religious Taoism at the beginning of the Middle Ages was divided into philosophical and religious directions, which was associated with the collapse of the Qingo and Han empires, wars and civil strife.
+Ancient deities penetrate into Taoism, and their hierarchy is formed; the practice of prayer and meditation leading to immortality (xian) is being revived.
+Great development alchemy (the creation of the “golden pill of immortality”) was also received, and the practice of yoga and meditation was improved.
+This new Taoism began to be called religious Taoism (Tao Jiao) to distinguish it from the teachings of Lao Tzu and Zhuang Tzu, who strive only for longevity.
+The Chinese value longevity as a sign that a person follows the “Tao - the path of heaven and earth”, submits to the natural order of things, taking all joys and hardships for granted.
+Such ancient thinkers, for example Le Tzu and the author of the eclectic work “Huainan Tzu”, as well as the school of “The Way of True Unity” and the later schools of “Supreme Purity” and “The Way of Perfect Truth” also played a significant role in the formation of Taoism.
+In modern China, purely religious Taoism is fading away, and of the once large schools, only two have survived: “The Way of Perfect Truth” and “The Way of the True One.”
+In religious Taoism (Tao jiao) special meaning attached to the search for immortality.
+They approached immortality through meditation, ritual practice, alchemy and philosophy.
+The direction of Taoism (Tao Jiao) consisted of the activities of numerous sects, groups and schools.
+Thus, in the 12th century, the canon of Taoist texts “Tao Zang” was basically formed.
+Some schools focus on achieving harmony in the cosmic flows of yin and yang through ritual performance; others focus more on meditative practices, breathing exercises, and experiments to gain control of the mind over the body.
+Among the Chinese, who remain faithful to traditions, religious Taoism still plays an organizing role in many folk festivals, and clergymen still practice healing and exorcism: they perform rituals of expelling evil spirits, strive to establish control over the dangerous excess of Yang power, in order to thus maintain harmony at the cosmic, social and individual levels.
+However, managing energy flows and achieving immortality are available to only a few adepts and teachers.
+Immortality is practiced literally - the acquisition of an incorruptible body consisting of a certain substance, or symbolically - as the achievement of internal freedom and emancipation of the spirit.

-spiritual renewal
+Spiritual renewal

-qi energy
+Qi energy

 Rituals and ceremonies